datacamp/courses-introduction-to-python/chapter1.md

 100 * 1.10 ** 7
 ```

 Instead of calculating with the actual values, you can use variables instead.
-The `begin` variable you've created in the previous exercise represents the \$100 you started with.
+The `savings` variable you've created in the previous exercise represents the \$100 you started with.
 Up to you to create a new variable to represent `1.10` and then redo the calculations!

 *** =instructions
-- Create a variable `mult`, equal to `1.10`.
+- Create a variable `factor`, equal to `1.10`.
-- Use `begin` and `mult` to calculate the amount of money you end up with after 7 years.
+- Use `savings` and `factor` to calculate the amount of money you end up with after 7 years.
 Store the result in a new variable, `result`.
 - Print out the value of `result`.

 *** =hint
-- To create the variable `mult`, use `mult = 1.10`.
+- To create the variable `factor`, use `factor = 1.10`.
-- In the example code block of the assignment, replace `100` with `begin` and `1.10` with `mult`: `begin * mult ** 7`.
+- In the example code block of the assignment, replace `100` with `savings` and `1.10` with `factor`: `savings * factor ** 7`.
 - Use the `print()` function to print the value of a variable.

 *** =pre_exercise_code